As a Patient, You Have the Right to:

 - Receive care in a safe setting.

 - Express any concerns you may have regarding your care or service.
-We encourage you to communicate concerns or compliments to the individuals or department involved.
+We encourage you to inform your health care team of any specific needs you have and to communicate concerns or compliments to the individuals or department involved.

 - Speak up to identify uncomfortable situations, confusion about the care provided or to be provided, or issues where real or perceived safety concerns are identified.
 Legal guardians and visitors also have this right.

-- File a formal written or verbal complaint with the Office of Clinical Safety if your health care providers cannot promptly resolve your concerns.
-The Office of Clinical Safety can be reached by calling (877) 285-7788, or writing to us at 300 North Ingalls Street, Room 8A06, Ann Arbor, MI 48109-5478.
+- File a formal written or verbal complaint with Patient Relations & Clinical Risk if your health care providers cannot promptly resolve your concerns.
+Patient Relations & Clinical Risk can be reached by calling 877- 285-7788, or writing to us at 300 North Ingalls Street, Room 8A06, Ann Arbor, MI 48109-5478.

-- File a complaint with any of the following organizations regardless of whether your concern is resolved to your satisfaction by UMHS:
+- File a complaint with any of the following organizations regardless of whether your concern is resolved to your satisfaction by Michigan Medicine:

 As a Patient, You Are Responsible for:

 - Following the rules involving patient care and conduct.
-These include UMHS visitation and no smoking policies.
+These include Michigan Medicine visitation and no smoking policies.

 - Providing a complete and accurate medical history.
 This history should include all prescribed and over-the-counter medications you are taking.